-The engine oil dipstick is the yellow loop near the front of the engine.
+The engine oil dipstick is yellow and located on the front of the engine.

 Turn off the engine and give the oil a few minutes to drain back into the oil pan.
 If you don't, the oil dipstick might not show the actual level.